-Preschoolers gain more control over their unpredictable emotional responses by age 4 but they’re still struggling to manage their feelings of defiance.
-They may disobey family rules, talk back, or behave badly just to irritate their caregivers.
-Misbehavior in children this age is more conscious than it was when they tested their physical and developmental limits as toddlers.
-Despite these changes, preschoolers still want to please their caregivers and know that they must do certain things and behave in certain ways to do so.
+Preschoolers gain more control over their unpredictable emotional responses by age 4, but they’re still struggling to manage their feelings of defiance.
+They may disobey family rules, talk back, or behave badly to irritate their caregivers.
+Misbehavior in children this age is more conscious than when they tested their physical and developmental limits as toddlers.
+Despite these changes, preschoolers still want to please their caregivers and know they must do certain things and behave in certain ways.

 References: